-Trump trial as spectacle: Not like OJ, but a media frenzy all the same
+Trump trial as spectacle: Not like OJ’s, but a media frenzy all the same

 - Quick Read

-Note: Editor's note: As closing arguments in the trial occurred, two paragraphs in the story were updated to reflect that.